 Teen Climate Activist Greta Thunberg Arrives In New York After Sailing The Atlantic

-After a two week journey sailing across the Atlantic Ocean, 16 year-old Swedish climate activist Greta Thunberg has arrived in New York.
-She tweeted Wednesday morning that she'd anchored off Coney Island.
-After clearing customs and immigration, she expected to come ashore in Manhattan in the afternoon.
+After a two-week journey sailing across the Atlantic Ocean, 16-year-old Swedish climate activist Greta Thunberg has arrived in New York.
+She tweeted Wednesday morning that she had anchored off Coney Island.
+After clearing customs and immigration, she is expected to come ashore in Manhattan in the afternoon.

 Thunberg is in the U.S. for the United Nations Climate Action Summit and says she sailed to avoid the greenhouse gas emissions that come with flying on a commercial jet.